 elcome!
 God's calling and providence has brought you to Gateway Seminary and we're glad you're here.
-Gateway exists to shape leaders who expand God's Kingdom around the world.
+Gateway exits to shape leaders who expand God's kingdom around the world.
 Every class you'll take, every paper you'll write, and every assignment you'll complete has the ultimate end of equipping you to reach the nations with the Gospel of Jesus Christ.
-Here at Gateway, God's Kingdom is our passion.
+Here at Gateway, God's kingdom is our passion.

 As a student, you're important to the Gateway community.
-This handbook is designed to help you understand what seminary is about, answer common questions you might have, explain the services that are available to you, and outline our expectations of you as a Gateway student.
+This handbook is designed to help you understand what seminary is about, answer common questions we might have, explain the services that are available to you, and outline our expectations for you as a Gateway student.

 I especially want you to know that the Office of Student Services is here to serve you.
-Whether you have relocated across the country, are community to one of our five campuses, or are taking classes online, you're important to us and we want to help you succeed.
+Whether you've relocated across the country, are commuting to one of our five campuses, or are taking classes online, you're important to us and we want to help you succeed.
 What does it mean to succeed as a student at Gateway?
 It is not merely to obtain good grades, but rather, to grow closer to Christ through His Word and expend yourself in service for His name's sake.

 As you read this handbook and begin your seminary journey, you will have questions.
 Please do not hesitate to contact us for answers or for help with personal matters.
-The Student Services Office is located on the ground floor of the Los Angeles Campus - Ontario building, room 108.
-You can call me directly at (909) 687-1450 or email me at AdamGroza@gs.edu.
+The Student Services Office is located on the ground floor of Ontario Campus Building, room 108.
+You can call me directly at (909) 687-1450 or email me at adamgroza@gs.edu.